This chapter of our documentation is still in beta. We welcome feedback, corrections,

 As a remediator, you will need to balance the need to respect the editor’s initial

-work, which was produced under a particular set of constraints, with the opportunities
+work, which was produced under a particular set of constraints at a particular point

 If the editor is still active in the profession and willing to help, we will be able

-to put questions directly to them.
-In some cases, you will be able to correspond with
+to put questions directly to the original editor.
+In some cases, you will be able

-the editor yourself, after the LEMDO director makes an email introduction.
-In other
+to correspond with the editor yourself, after the LEMDO director makes an email introduction.

-cases, you’ll be asked to put questions to the LEMDO director or project manager first
+In other cases, you’ll be asked to put questions to the LEMDO director or project

 If we are not able to call upon the editor, then the anthology lead(s) will answer

-The bottom line is that it is not your job to edit the text.
-You may ask questions,
+The bottom line is that it is not your job to re-edit the text.
+You will not change

-flag errors, make suggestions, and make changes that are within your remit.
-But always
+make those minor corrections that are within your remit.
+But you will always keep

-circumstances: (1) the original editor is deceased, (2) the semi-diplomatic transcription
+editors under various circumstances: (1) the original editor is deceased, (2) the

 <teiHeader>